rpionke/hotday2019_contperf_openshift/README.md

     $ ./scripts/setup-infrastructure.sh
     ```

+### 3. Login to Jenkins
-3. Afterwards, you can login using the default Jenkins credentials (admin/AiTx4u8VyUV8tCKk).
+Afterwards, you can login using the default Jenkins credentials (admin/AiTx4u8VyUV8tCKk).
 It's recommended to change these credentials right after the first login.
 You can get the URL of Jenkins by executing

     ```
     $ oc get route jenkins -n cicd
     ```

-4. Verify the installation: In the Jenkins dashboard, you should see the following pipelines:
+### 4. Verify the installation
+In the Jenkins dashboard, you should see the following pipelines:

 * k8s-deploy-production
 * k8s-deploy-production-canary